San Diego Beach Photography: 100 Tips for Perfect Family Portraits (Best Ideas Plus Checklist)

 105. Hat’s help shade your eyes

 Wear a hat to get a shadow over your eyes, make sure they don’t get in the way taking camera’s with straps on/off

-Specially in winter, beware of waves, they come in sets so even if the sea seems calm, watch the waves for a while to make sure it's not a pause bettween the sets.
+Especially in winter, beware of waves, they come in sets so even if the sea seems calm, watch the waves for a while to make sure it’s not a pause between the sets.

 Moss builds up on the reef and it can be extremely slippery!

-Remind everyone to watch after their family's safety on the beach, and to supervise their children closely.
+Remind everyone to watch for their family’s safety on the beach, and to supervise their children closely.